rowland007/Contributing/docs/contribute/index.md

 ![GIT](../static/img/git-21.jpg)

+All contributions to the source code **must** be cryptographically signed by the author’s PGP key or GitHub's key.

 ## Notice

 This page is always a work in progress.
 It gets updated when I learn new tricks or when there's a more secure way of doing things.
 If you notice any errors or have trouble with a way I am doing things, please feel free to contact me via my website: [randyrowland.me](https://randyrowland.me/#contact).
 You may also create a pull request for this guide.